sloth-guy/Scrum/Scrum/pillars.md

 Transparency enables [[#inspection]]. [#Inspection] without transparency is misleading and wasteful.

 # inspection
 The [[Artifacts]] and the progress toward agreed goals must be inspected frequently and diligently to detedt potentially undesirable variances or problems.
-To help with inspection, Scrum provides cadence in the form of its five [[events]].
+To help with inspection, Scrum provides cadence in the form of its five [[MOC - events]].
 Inspection enables [[#adaptation]].
 Inspection without adaptation is pointless.

 # adaptation